x-tabdeveloping/turftopic/docs/tutorials/arxiv_ml.md

 We will download the dataset from HuggingFace Hub, using `datasets`.

 !!! note
-    In this example, we will use a subset of the data (10000 examples), as it would otherwise take a long time to run on my laptop.
+    In this example, we will downsample to a subset of the data (10000 examples).
-    If you have a more powerful computer or a GPU at hand, I recommend running the topic model on the entire corpus.
+    We do this to make the tutorial run smoothly.
+However, often downsampling can be a great strategy for speeding up topic modelling.
 ```python
 from datasets import load_dataset